x10combo/upfront-app/README.md

 is to showcase personal knowledge regarding these technologies.

-Backend but momentarily I am running into issues with laravel and ports so it won't load.
+Backend is finished, however I am running into issues with laravel and ports so it won't load on a browser.
 To be fixed soon.